nathan-alden-sr/windows-10-tracking/README.md

 # Summary

-This PowerShell script enables or disables various tracking components in Windows 10.
-It can be used in a fully-automated environment to enable or disable Windows 10 tracking.
-This script is **not intended** to remove all tracking in Windows 10; it only manipulates certain tracking components.
+These PowerShell scripts enable or disable various tracking components in Windows 10.
+They can be used from the PowerShell command line or in an automated environment; they do not require user input.
+These scripts are **not intended** to remove all tracking in Windows 10; they only manipulate certain tracking components.

-This script was originally based on https://github.com/10se1ucgo/DisableWinTracking.
+This project was inspired by https://github.com/10se1ucgo/DisableWinTracking.

 # Warnings